It’s important to find the best underwear for at-home exercises—whether it’s for yoga, stretching, or just an Instagram push-up challenge.

 Part of that daily at-home routine has been morning exercises.
 Back during the winter when I was heartbroken from a bad breakup and trying to find the best way to get revenge, I went on several shopping sprees—including one where I bought some basics for a home gym.
 Dumbbells, a jumprope, a yoga/exercise mat.
 Just the essentials so I could start working on my revenge body right away.

 Between fighting off that post-breakup depression and a handful of work trips around the world, I didn’t really start with a home exercise plan until I moved into my new apartment.
-Then, with the quarantine and pause, I suddenly found lots of time (and a moderate amount of motivation) to actually get moving.
+Then, with the quarantine and my life on pause, I suddenly found lots of time (and a moderate amount of motivation) to actually get moving.

 Once I started with my daily exercises—just simple things—I started to learn more about my body.
 I’ve been taking vitamins (and CBD gummies), managing my weight with tracking apps, cooking healthier foods, and doing a lot of online reading about health, wellness, and beauty.
 It’s the only thing keeping my mood elevated right now.
 Healthy living!